Noel Mikaelian: Professional career

 Mikaelian faced Jesse Bryan for the vacant WBC International cruiserweight title on 12 December 2020, following an eighteen-month absence from the sport.
 He won the fight by a fourth-round technical knockout.
 Mikaelian next faced the former WBA interim cruiserweight champion Youri Kalenga on 12 February, this time coming back from a fourteen-month absence from the sport.
 He won the fight by unanimous decision, with scores of 119–109, 118–108 and 117–111.

 On December 9, it was revealed that Mikaelian would fight Ilunga Makabu for the WBC cruiserweight title.
 The bout was expected to take place at the Casino Miami Jai-Alai in Miami, Florida, on 21 January 2023, but was abruptly cancelled when Makabu was arranged to defend the belt against Badou Jack instead on 26 February, despite Mikaelian being the mandatory challenger.
 After Jack vacated the belt to move up to bridgerweight, Mikaelian was scheduled to fight Makabu for the vacant title on 4 November 2023, at the Casino Miami Jai Alai in Miami, Florida.
 Mikaelian won the fight by a third-round technical knockout and became the new WBC cruiserweight champion of the world.

-Mikaelian is scheduled to challenge Badou Jack, who was reinstated to WBC cruiserweight champion in December 2024, for his title on May 3, 2025 in Riyadh, Saudi Arabia, replacing Ryan Rozicki, who pulled out with injury.
+Mikaelian challenged Badou Jack, who was reinstated to WBC cruiserweight champion in December 2024, for his title on May 3, 2025 at Anb Arena in Riyadh, Saudi Arabia, replacing Ryan Rozicki, who pulled out with injury.
+He lost by majority decision.

+A rematch took place at Ace Mission Studios in Los Angeles, California, USA, on December 13, 2025.
+Mikaelian won via unanimous decision.

+On March 26, 2026, it was announced that Mikaelian was offered to defend his WBC cruiserweight title against Lyubomyr Pinchuk in June 2026.